Broken Link Building: A Quick Guide

 How to do broken link building outreach

 Once you’ve identified websites with broken links that you think you can claim, it’s time to do some outreach.
-Doing link building outreach can be difficult, and there are site owners and writers online who will not be open to your suggestions.
+Doing link-building outreach can be difficult, and there are site owners and writers online who will not be open to your suggestions.
 It’s important to remember that what you’re suggesting is mutually beneficial.
 Broken links on their pages create a poor user experience.

-To effectively scale your broken link building efforts, you should use a template for your outreach.
-However, don’t be afraid to alter or adjust the template so that it’s more personalized and effective.
-If someone can tell that they’re received a templated outreach email, they’ll be very likely to ignore it.
+Don’t be afraid to alter or adjust the template so that it’s more personalized and effective.
+You want to be sure you are talking directly to the person you are reaching out for a link from.
+If someone can tell that they’ve received a templated outreach email, they’ll be very likely to ignore it.

 For anyone who is looking to grow their business or website using search engine optimization, broken link building is one effective tool to have.
 Building authority online takes time and effort, but it pays dividends.
 At Redefine Marketing Group, we have all the tools you’ll need to truly build something special – get in touch with the team today to learn more.